ulfschneider/ulfschneider.github.io/_pages/d-tools.md

 - [Breakdown for Atom](/tools/breakdown/)
 - [Spitfire](/tools/spitfire/)

-[Compose CSS](/tools/compose) might also be interesting for you, but expect this to change often, as it is currently in early stage and I´m currently trying for myself what is useful to have in a CSS library and how that lib should be structured.
+[Compose CSS](/tools/compose) might also be interesting for you, but expect this to change often, as it is currently in early stage and I´m trying for myself what is useful to have in a CSS library and how that lib should be structured.
 This website is created by using Compose CSS.